micahwoods/micahwoods.github.io/_posts/2020-11-30-last-year-dli-weekly-avg.md

 ![dli chart for region west of Bangkok, Thailand](/img/dli_55weeks_nakhon_phathom.png)

 That chart shows the DLI each day for the past 55 weeks.
 A little more than a year.
-And there are horizontal lines that show the weekly average for each week.
+And there are horizontal lines that show the average for each week.
 These calculations were made for weeks that begin on Sunday and end on Saturday.
 And I color-coded the weekly average lines to indicate whether they were greater than or equal to 40 mol m<sup>-2</sup> d<sup>-1</sup>, or not.

 I like to use that 40 DLI level as an indicator of "no-problem" light levels for bermudagrass (*Cynodon*) putting greens.